JayCuthrell/fudge.org-2021/src/pages/the-5-ps-of-workloads/index.md

 layout: post
 title: "The 5 P's of Workloads"
 date: 2014-01-17
-excerpt: "Parrots, Parkeets, Poultry, Popeyes, and Pigeons"
-image:
-   path: /images/chicken.jpg
-   credit: Jay Cuthrell
-redirect_from:
- - /blog/the-5-ps-of-workloads/
+featuredImage: chicken.jpg

 ---

 Wordplay comes out in the oddest places.

-I was thinking about amusing apparel worn by several VCE folks and VCE alumni at conferences like OpenStack Summit, RICON, and Gluecon.
-Specifically, the "Vblock Systems: Loving Pets and Cattle Equally since 2009" came to mind.
+I was thinking about amusing apparel worn by several folks and alumni at conferences like OpenStack Summit, RICON, and Gluecon.
+Specifically, one shirt came to mind.

 ![Good times](https://pbs.twimg.com/media/Bd4K0PYIcAAJR3o.jpg)